Mickey Conn: Alabama

 Conn began his career in coaching at his alma mater Alabama in 1996 where he worked as a graduate assistant under his former head coach, Gene Stallings.
 He was retained in 1997 under Mike DuBose’s new staff also as a graduate assistant.

 High school

 In 1998 and 1999 Conn coached at his former high school, South Gwinnett High School in Atlanta.
 For the next 16 years Conn was the head coach at Grayson High School where he compiled a 137 and 48 record.

 Clemson

 Conn joined Clemson's coaching staff under his former teammate Dabo Swinney in 2016 as a defensive assistant.
 In 2017 he was promoted to safeties coach.
 For the 2021 season he was given the additional responsibility of being the team's special teams coordinator.

 On December 14, 2021, Conn was promoted to co-defensive coordinator and safeties coach, alongside Wes Goodwin, replacing Brent Venables after his departure to become the head coach at the University of Oklahoma.

 Personal life

-Conn is the uncle of former Appalachian State Mountaineers quarterback and rookie for the BC Lions of the CFL Chase Brice.
+Conn is the uncle of former Appalachian State Mountaineers and quarterback for the BC Lions of the CFL Chase Brice.
 Conn and his wife Halie have two children.